keyanmca/player-api-docs/README.md

 - resume() - resume video
 - mute() - mute video
 - unmute() - umute video
+- dispose() - remove the instance of player from the page and turn off the events for this instance
 - stop() - stop video
 - seek(time) - seek to time
 - getVolume() - get current volume